 Some parts about spring skiing are not so great – like the hardpacked snow in the mornings (soft snow freezes again overnight in the spring) – so we’ve put these handy tips to help you better navigate this wonderful time of year:

-- Layer on the sunscreen and reapply every few hours – snow & altitude make the sun’s rays much stronger here
+- Layer on the sunscreen and reapply every few hours.
+Snow and high altitude make the sun’s rays much stronger here.

-- Pack a picnic for lunch at a deck on-mountain or take advantage of the outdoor grill at Blue Sky (bring your own grillables)
+- Pack a picnic for lunch at a deck on-mountain or take advantage of the outdoor grills at Blue Sky Basin (bring your own grillables).

-- If it starts getting too slushy or “grabby” (you’ll know) at the bottom of the mountain, ski the higher areas and download on the gondola at the end of the day
+- If it starts getting too slushy or “grabby” (you’ll know) at the bottom of the mountain, ski the higher aspects and download on the gondola at the end of the day.
+You might save yourself an injury, too.

 One more tip: It can get cooler and winter snow storms are still a possibility, so watch the forecast and adjust accordingly.